Digital & Hybrid teaching funding program

 Responsible for the project: Dr. Susanne Digel, Alex Engelhardt, Henrik Ossadnik

-Funded projects in the second round 01.09.2022 to 30.09.2023
+Funded projects in the second funding round

 As part of this project, which is funded by "DigiKompASS Landau" for one year, an ePortfolio template eStage is to be developed and implemented on the Mahara platform and evaluated after an initial run.
 The aim is to interlink the practical experience in the various educational institutions more closely with the studies in the compulsory internship of the subject General Educational Science (AEW) and to enable a process of active documentation and reflection.
 The previous summative coursework at the end of the internship is to be replaced by a formative experience and reflection report.
 Using specific reflection questions and tasks, students should be able to reconcile their goals, perspectives and experiences in the internship with their knowledge from the courses before, during and after the internship.
 The introduction of a common ePortfolio template should help to systematize the process of supervising compulsory internships and work towards greater comparability in terms of structure, assessment and submission deadlines.
 Lecturers and students alike could benefit from this gain in transparency.